rhylanbolt/developerdocs/README.md

 </section>
 <section id="api-reference-overview" class="doc-section">
 <h1>API Overview</h1>
-<p>Opti-X provides a suite of APIs that enable you to deliver personalized experiences across your digital properties.
-Whether you need product recommendations, intelligent page layouts, AI-powered search, or inventory management, these APIs give you programmatic access to Opti-X&#39;s personalization engine.</p>
+<p>Personalize provides a suite of APIs that enable you to deliver personalized experiences across your digital properties.
+Whether you need product recommendations, intelligent page layouts, AI-powered search, or inventory management, these APIs give you programmatic access to Personalize&#39;s personalization engine.</p>
 <h2>Why This Matters</h2>
-<p>Integrating directly with Opti-X APIs gives you complete control over how and where personalization appears in your application.
+<p>Integrating directly with Personalize APIs gives you complete control over how and where personalization appears in your application.
 You can embed recommendations in any page, power search experiences, and manage your content inventory programmatically.</p>
 <h2>Available APIs</h2>
 <h3>Recommend API</h3>
 <p>Delivers personalized item recommendations for configured placements in your application.</p>